jacopoabramo/napari-live-recording/README.md

 > - HDF5
 > - MP4
 >
-> Furthermore, we will provide a method to add custom metadata to the recorded image files.
+> We will also provide a method to add custom metadata to the recorded image files.

 ## Supported cameras